 Campbell was aware of their commercial superiority.
-"By keeping their customs low," he says, "they have their warehouses always full of goods and manufactures of every kind. . . .
-Rough and raw materials they cleanse and sort; gross and bulky commodities they import in one kind of vessels, divide and export them in others.
-A low interest keeps the bulk of their cash in trade; working cheap, and selling at a small profit, secures them in continual employment."
-1 The Dutch, in short, understood the principles and practice of commerce, and had a free and far-spreading trade when we were yet sunk in poverty and the fallacies of the mercantile and restrictive systems.
+"By keeping their customs low," he says, "they have their warehouses always full of goods and manufactures of every kind....Rough and raw materials they cleanse and sort; gross and bulky commodities they import in one kind of vessels, divide and export them in others.
+A low interest keeps the bulk of their cash in trade; working cheap, and selling at a small profit, secures them in continual employment."66 The Dutch, in short, understood the principles and practice of commerce, and had a free and far-spreading trade when we were yet sunk in poverty and the fallacies of the mercantile and restrictive systems.
 And it was the Venetians, Jewish, and other foreign merchants of Lombard Street, who laid the foundations of our vast trading and monetary system.

 While we were so much inferior to continental nations in the fundamental operations of trade and industry, it is almost needless to observe, that in the more luxurious arts of life we were wholly indebted to them.
-"Our first clothworkers, silk-weavers, and lace-workers were French and Flemish refugees.
-The brothers Elers, Dutchmen, began the pottery manufacture; Spillman, a German, erected the first paper-mill at Dartford; and Boomen, a Dutchman, brought the first coach into England."1 The name of the fabric, Brown Holland, shows whence we derived it.
-The arts, indeed, of weaving and whitening linen attained high perfection in Flanders and Harlem especially, while the common processes of dyeing were wholly the work of foreigners, chiefly Germans.2
+"Our first cloth-workers, silk-weavers, and lace-workers were French and Flemish refugees.
+The brothers Elers, Dutchmen, began the pottery manufacture; Spillman, a German, erected the first paper-mill at Dartford; and Boomen, a Dutchman, brought the first coach into England."67 The name of the fabric, Brown Holland, shows whence we derived it.
+The arts, indeed, of weaving and whitening linen attained high perfection in Flanders and Harlem especially, while the common processes of dyeing were wholly the work of foreigners, chiefly Germans.68 lawns, to a prodigious value; brocades, velvets, and many other rich silk manufactures, which are either run in upon us, or come by way of Holland."69